richlloydmiles/marsrovertechchallenge/readme.md

 #### Installation:

-- Make sure Node (npm) is installed (preferably the latest version)
+- Make sure Node (npm) is installed (at least v11.4.0 for https://nodejs.org/api/readline.html)
 - Run `npm install` to install all the dependencies

 - Run CLI with `npm run start`